riyasoy/Explainable-Road-Damage-Detection/reports/technical_report.md

 **Original Test Image**

+Figure 1.
+Original test image selected for qualitative explainability analysis.
 ![Original Test Image](../figures/original_test_image.png)

 **YOLOv8 Nano Detection**

+Figure 2.
+YOLOv8 Nano detection showing pothole localization on the selected test image.
 ![YOLO Detection](../figures/yolo_detection.png)

 **EigenCAM Visualization**

+Figure 3.
+EigenCAM visualization highlighting the feature representations contributing to the detector's prediction.
 ![EigenCAM Visualization](../figures/eigencam_selected_image.png)

-Figure X illustrates the complete explainability workflow adopted in this project.
+Figures 1–3 illustrate the complete explainability workflow adopted in this project.
 The original road image is first processed by the trained YOLOv8 Nano detector, which successfully localizes the pothole using a bounding box.
 EigenCAM is subsequently applied to visualize the feature representations responsible for the detector's prediction.
 The resulting activation map demonstrates that the detector primarily focuses on the damaged pavement region while suppressing unrelated background areas, providing qualitative evidence that the learned features correspond closely to the detected road defect.

 ## 5. Experimental Setup